sarahseverson/project-managers-toolkit/project-managers-toolkit.md

   * What is the scope of the project? (specifically, what's not in scope...)
   * How will we know the the project is done?
 * Who are the stakeholders?
-  * Who is the end user audience?Who?
+  * Who is the end user audience?
   * Who is going to work on the project?
   * Who is managing the project?
   * Who is/are the sponsors of the project?